lizmat/raku-all-modules/github/pierre-vigier/Perl6-Math-Matrix/README.md

 ### Str

-All values separated by one whitespace.
-Is called implicitly by put and print.
+All values separated by one whitespace, rows by horizontal line.
+It is called implicitly by put and print.

-### perl

-Conversion into String that can reevaluated into the same object later.

-    my $clone = eval $matrix.perl;       # same as: $matrix.clone

 ### Array